Rescor/Auth_app/README.md

 #  Auth App

 ## 1. Create the database
-You need to create a database and execute a dump from /database/create_db.sql to it.
+You need to create a MySQL database and execute a dump from /database/create_db.sql to it.

 ## 2. Run the backend
 You need to write your database credentials into /server/db.js and add JWT token into process env or in /server/utils/jwt_secret.js